 - Rinse and soak 1/2 cup whole green gram for about 8 hours in water.
 Drain the water, wash the gram again and transfer them into a cotton/ muslin cloth.
 Hold all the edges together, twist them and tie a knot.

 - Keep them in a warm place for another 12 hours.
 Once sprouted loosen the knot, transfer to a container.
-1/2 cup of green gram gives approximately 1 cup of sprouted gram
+1/2 cup of green gram gives approximately 1 1/4th cup of soaked gram and 1 1/2 cup of sprouted gram.

 - Rinse the green gram again before use.